 Lahlee was from Tulsa, Oklahoma.
 While visiting there, Bill had an occasion to see and meet Bob Wills of the famous Bob Wills and his Texas Playboys Band.
 At that time, Bob had decided to add a brass section to his band.
 Bill was hired by Bob Wills to play his trombone.
 Unfortunately, this position did not last very long.
 Bob decided to do away with the brass section.

 Bill and Lahlee then joined up with another show band; the Woody Wilson Hotel Band.
-They were married 6 days before Pearl Harbor in December 1941.
+They were married 5 days before Pearl Harbor in December 1941.
 They continued to travel with the band and in 1942 Raymond George Knittle, their first son was born in Austin, Texas.
-Shortly after that, because of the War, they decided to quit the road life and Bill found work in Santa Monica, California at the Douglas Aicraft Company.
+Shortly after that, because of the War, they decided to quit the road life and Bill found work in Santa Monica, California at the Douglas Aircraft Company.
 He continued making planes until the war was over.
-During that time another child was born, William Joseph Knittle, Jr. They also bought a small house in Venice, California and there raised their family.
+He played his trombone for the Douglas Aircraft Company Band and at the Hollywood Canteen.
+During that time another child was born, William Joseph Knittle, Jr. They also bought a small house in Venice, California, and there raised their family.

 Bill always talked of his days on the road.
 He loved music and taught his children and grandchildren to love it too.
 His world revolved around music.
 No matter where he was, if he heard a song, in an elevator or while grocery shopping, etc, he would stop and tell his children everything about the song; who wrote it, what band played it and then teach them the words.
 He taught himself to play the piano and spent that time teaching more about music and songs to his children.

-He had an open and inquiring mind.
-He never fnished high school but believed education to be important and he was always attending classes and reading about new things.
+He had an open and enquiring mind.
+He never finished high school but believed education to be important and he was always attending classes and reading about new things.
 Two of his children went to college and received degrees.

 Bill was a kind, loving, gentle, moral, honest, witty, creative and religious man, father, husband, brother, son, uncle and friend.
 Everyone loved him and respected him.
 His sense of humor made everyone laugh.
 He is very loved and very missed by his family and friends.